Scarpa Maestro Mid Eco Review

 Climbing cracks is often painful.
 The Maestro Mid is designed to dull that pain.
-The leather upper rises high enough to shield your ankles bones and avoid bloody scrapes in wider cracks.
+The leather upper rises high enough to shield your ankle bones and avoid bloody scrapes in wider cracks.
 Its wide, neutral sole allows your foot to lay flat to increase comfort during sustained foot jams.
 When it comes to narrower cracks, however, this shoe is poorly suited.
-The profile of the toe is much taller than other high-top trad shoes, which severely harms its ability to sneak inside thin cracks.
+The toe profile is much taller than other high-top trad shoes, which severely harms its ability to sneak inside thin cracks.
 We consider this flaw to be the Maestro's greatest weakness.

 These shoes are borderline abysmal for pocket climbing.
 The toe box is not only tall, but it's also broad.
 This makes it tricky to get them inside all but the largest of pockets.
 The stiff, flat sole also makes it harder to curl your foot and pull with your toes on steeper terrain.
-There aren't any trad shoes that are particularly well-suited to pocket climbing, but the Maestro is among the worst for this purpose.
+There aren't any high-top shoes that are particularly well-suited for overhanging climbing, but the Maestro is among the worst for this purpose.

-We think that most people will find the Maestros supremely comfortable.
+We think that most people will find the Maestro supremely comfortable.
 A small contingent, however, may find them absolutely unbearable.
-For most the comfort comes from a combination of the flat, supportive sole, and the padded leather upper that together provide plenty of foot protection.
+For the majority, the comfort will come from a combination of the flat, supportive sole, and the padded leather upper that together provide plenty of foot protection.
 The wideness of the midsole and toe box also ensures that your foot and toes lay flat and delightfully unconstrained.

 In our tests, however, we encountered several people who found the shape of the heel especially uncomfortable.
-In comparison to other high-top trad shoes, this heel rises higher and with a more forward lean.
+In comparison to other high-top trad shoes, this heel rises higher and with a stronger forward lean.
 This contributed to sharp Achilles pain for some people.
-If you've never had to issues with climbing shoes and Achilles pain you should be okay, but if you've had any issues in the past, we suggest you steer clear of these kicks.
+If you've never had issues with climbing shoes and Achilles pain, you should be okay, but if you've had any issues in the past, we suggest you steer clear of these kicks.

 The quality construction of these shoes comes with a corresponding price tag.
-They do seem pretty durable, however, so price-per-pitch they present a pretty good deal.
+However, they do seem pretty durable, so when it comes to price-per-pitch, they present a pretty good deal.
 We've also seen them on sale on occasion.
 If you can find them for a decent discount, they're sure to provide an awesome value.

 Many manufacturers are now bringing their own high-top, trad-oriented shoes to the market.
 The Maestro Mid Eco is one of the stiffer, burlier options.
-We're big fans of their durability and edging prowess, and if found on sale they could be a great deal.
-A limited number of testers, however, complained of acute Achilles pain, so consider the shape of your Achilles before making a purchase.
+We're big fans of their durability and edging prowess, and if found on sale, they could be a great deal.
+However, a limited number of testers complained of acute Achilles pain, so consider the shape of your Achilles before making a purchase.